wh-alice/mig_sql/asql/advanced-analytics/r-services/tutorials/r-and-sql-data-types-and-data-objects-r-in-t-sql-tutorial.md

 |10|5|
 |100|6|

-Remember that a data frame only looks similar to a table, and is in fact a list of vectors.
+Remember that a data frame only looks like a table, and is actually a list of vectors.

 > [!TIP]
 > See this article for more help on navigating R data frames: [15 Easy Solutions to Your Data Frame Problems in R](https://www.datacamp.com/community/tutorials/15-easy-solutions-data-frame-problems-r#gs.B206djs)